AuroraDysis/Einstein.jl/README.md

 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

 > [!WARNING]
-> The package is currently under development and is not yet ready for production use.
-I am migrating the code from a private repository to this public one.
+> I am migrating the code from a private repository to this public one.
 The documentation is also being updated to reflect the changes made to the codebase.
 Please be patient and check back later for updates.

 ## Description